-And, when a customer opens your email, it’s a signal to your customer’s email service provider (ESP) that you are a welcomed sender – this way you don’t end up in the spam folder.
+And, when your customers’ open your emails, it’s a signal to their email service provider (ESP) that you are a welcomed sender — this way you don’t end up in the spam folder.

 How do you craft a successful welcome email?